gree1d/ReAppzuku/docs/HELP.md

 **🎯 Blacklist (default)** — kills **only** apps from the blacklist.
 Use this to selectively stop specific apps without touching others.

+#### Auto-Kill type
+This setting is intended for situations where your firmware conflicts with the app.
+If you notice strange behavior with your firmware, change the type to 'am kill'.

 #### White / Black list

 The list of apps for the selected mode.
 Depending on the mode, one of the two lists is displayed.